stillagorilla/heypage/README.md

 ## Email templates

 The repo includes an HTML email template under `mockups-original/emails/index.html` that demonstrates the branded header, greeting, notification lines, CTA button, and legal footer (unsubscribe + notification settings links).

+## Email assets

+The email mock template references a header logo at `images/image-1.png`.
+In production, email images should use an absolute URL or be embedded as a CID attachment for reliable rendering across email clients.